SevenBits/libstx/README.md

 The istring library (hereafter referred to as libistr) is an efficient and simple dynamic string library for C modeled after the SDS string library (Although libistr is a separate codebase).
-The reason for the reimplementation of the concept is to allow for a cleaner codebase with an emphasis on unicode character handling.
+The reason for the reimplementation of the concept is to allow for a cleaner codebase with an emphasis on consistent naming and unicode character handling.
 Most design changes have been made to avoid ambiguity, like typedefing the istring type to char instead of char \*, which makes the library easier to use and less error prone.

 This idea for modeling strings, rather than defining a structure to contain a string's metadata, allocates room for a header prefixed to the string to store metadata about the string.
+This idea was inspired by SDS string library, which has a great idea but the implmentation was not quite up to my standards.
-The SDS string libraryThis has a number of advantages detailed below.
+This way of implementing strings comes with a number of advantages detailed below.

 ### Gotcha's
 1. ALWAYS assign the return value of an 'istr\_' prefixed function that returns